AdobeDocs/experience-platform.en/help/profile/api/entities.md

 Query parameters provided in the request path specify which data to access.
 You can include multiple parameters, separated by ampersands (&).

-To access the B2B account data, you **must** provide the following query parameters:
+To access the B2B Account data, you **must** provide the following query parameters:

 - `schema.name`: The name of the entity's XDM schema.
 In this use case, this value is `schema.name=_xdm.context.account`.
 - `entityId`: The ID of the entity you're trying to retrieve.